 Shepherd and Golden Retriever mixes are not very popular, so finding a puppy can be difficult.
 The truth is that you’re most likely to find a Golden Retriever German Shepherd mix puppy from a puppy mill.

 What’s Wrong with Puppy Mills and Pet Stores?

 Puppy mills are only interested in making a profit.
 They don’t care about the dogs themselves and force them to live in dreadful conditions.
 Often, cages are stacked several high with wire bottoms for waste to fall through.

 Dogs at puppy mills often never see the sun or touch grass.
 Adults are only kept as long as they can breed, then they’re euthanized or sent to a shelter.

 When you buy a puppy at a pet store or from a puppy mill, you are supporting animal cruelty.
 You may think you’re saving the puppy’s life, but you are condemning its parents and siblings to a miserable life.

-Here are answers to some of the most commonly asked questions about Golden Retriever German Shepherd mixes.
+Here are answers to some of the most commonly asked questions about this hybrid dog breed.